Sporax/ctf-writeups/xiomara-2017/fair-and-square.md

 ![](https://github.com/Sporax/ctf-writeups/blob/master/xiomara-2017/result.png)

-Unfortunately, I got stumped at this point, but after the challenge ended someone told me it looks like piet.
-I used this piet interpreter: http://www.bertnase.de/npiet/npiet-execute.php
+Unfortunately, I got stumped at this point, but after the challenge ended someone told me it looks like piet code (an esolang).
+I used this to run it: http://www.bertnase.de/npiet/npiet-execute.php

-Finally, the output is:
+The output is:

     Tried hard?  :O
     I'll give you a clue NOW  :D